 Rain or shine, dogs are always enthused about going for a walk.
 Why not please your dogs with a fundraising dog walk or run, get some exercise, and give back to your community?
-Dog Walks are fun peer-to-peer crowdfunding events and are usually 5K or less in length.
-They are organized in a similar fashion to regular walkathons, though there are some extra considerations as well as fundraising opportunities that come into play.
+Dog Walks are fun peer-to-peer crowdfunding events for charity and are usually 5K or less in length.
+They are organized similarly to regular walkathons, though there are some extra considerations as well as fundraising opportunities that come into play.

-Dog Walks are held by all types of nonprofit organizations to raise money for their cause.
+Dog walkathons are on the rise, as they are a fun and appealing way to gather your community for a nonprofit crowdfunding event.
+Dog Walks can be held by all types of nonprofit organizations.
 They are not relegated to animal shelters and services that love and support animals, yet such organizations are a clear fit for dog walk fundraising.
-Dog walkathons are on the rise, as they are a fun and appealing way to gather your community for a nonprofit crowdfunding event.

 Logistics make for a large piece of the planning for any walk-a-thon; throwing animals in the mix only adds to this responsibility.
 One of the first and most essential steps in planning a dog walk-a-thon is to learn what permit or licensing needs exist from your local government.

-Choose a location that not only permits animals but includes ample space.
-Dogs are pack animals, and generally, get along.
-However, a location that offers lots of options for separating is essential in the event that an animal shows aggression.
+Next, choose a location that includes ample space for lots of dogs.
+Dogs are pack animals and generally get along.
+However, a location that offers options for separating dogs is essential if an animal shows aggression.
 If managing a large event, consider organizing your participants in flights.
-By keeping the number of dogs in one area at a manageable level, you reduce the chances that the environment will become overwhelming for the animals, owners, and volunteers.
-Flights may be organized by animal size, animal age, or by allowing the participants to choose a time that works for them.
+Keeping the number of dogs in one area at a manageable level reduces the chances that the environment will become overwhelming for the animals, owners, and volunteers.
+Flights may be organized by animal size, breed, or by allowing the participants to choose a time that works for them.

 In addition, take time to consider the features of the course you select.
 It is best to keep the course relatively short.
 Typical distances range from 2 to 2 ½ miles.
-With this distance, the course can easily be designed as a loop with the same start and finish line, or as a linear course with different start and endpoints, and parking along a midpoint in between.
+With this distance, the course can easily be designed as a loop with the same start and finish line or as a linear course with different start and endpoints and parking along a midpoint.

 Dog Walk Safety Considerations

-First Aid and emergency resources are essential for ensuring the health and safety of your two and four-legged walkers.
-In addition to traditional first aid items, make sure to keep a supply of emergency items for pets.
+First Aid and emergency resources are essential for ensuring your two- and four-legged walkers’ health and safety.
+In addition to traditional first aid items, ensure your group supplies emergency items for pets.
 You may want to consult a local veterinarian for suggestions.
-In addition, bring a supply of extra collars, leashes, and make sure that food and water are accessible in a pinch.
+In addition, bring a small supply of extra collars and leashes, and make sure that food and water are accessible in a pinch.

 Pet-Centered Prizes and Swag

 Everyone loves walkathon prizes and free swag!
 Be strategic in the items that you provide in your goody bags.
-Include both things that your participants will enjoy and use, but also items that will help facilitate a great event.
+Include things your participants will enjoy and use and items that will help facilitate a great event.
 Include one item that can be recreated annually as a collectible.
-Often, with dog walk-a-thons, organizers select a bandana with the organization logo for this purpose.
+Often, with dog walk-a-thons, organizers select a bandana or custom-engraved dog tag with the organization logo.
 Consider putting items your participants will use while walking in the bag, such as sunscreen and pooper-scooper type supplies.